sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git-part-2.md

 The other scenario where I find cherry-picking useful is when you have parallel histories which will not be merged together and you need to develop a piece of work for both.
 You would start two feature branches based on the respective histories.
 You can do the work for one branch and then cherry pick the commits in the other feature branch.
 You will make the connection if you come across such a case.

-> Note: The `calculate_the_sum.py` file's name is now completely out of sync with its content.
-I will let you figure out how to rename files using Git.

 ## Rebasing

 Rebasing is similar to cherry-kicking in the sense that you can replay changes that were committed to one branch, onto another.

 ## Reverting